St. Georges Parish Church

 • Declaration forms for the major groups within the Church are updated and completed when required.

-• Risk Assessments have been completed for the major groups within the Church and others reviewed and renewed when necessary, as well as an additional one being recently completed.
+• Risk Assessments have been completed for a number groups within the Church and others reviewed and renewed when necessary.

 • Core Safeguarding training has been undertaken by all members of the PCC including those appointed within the last year.